Ayoubbooob/Ayoubbooob/README.md

 ## Hello World! <img src="https://github.com/Ayoubbooob/Ayoubbooob/blob/main/assets/earth.gif" width = "30" height ="30" >

-I’m Ayoub BOUBKRIOUI, currently I’m a software Engineer Student.
+I’m Ayoub BOUBKRIOUI, currently I’m a software Engineer.
 I’m passionate about solving problems with convenient technologies.

 I code for fun and to make people's lives easier.
-I usually use Java and its frameworks to develop performant apps, and I use  Flutter & Jetpack Compose to develop Android applications.
+I usually use Java and its frameworks to develop performant apps, I use JavaScript and it's framework Angular for frontend, and I have used Flutter & Jetpack Compose to develop Android applications.

 * :desktop_computer: I love helping people.